Doctorate in Clinical Psychology

-There is considerable clinical and research expertise within the programme team that help develop excellence in our trainees and graduates.
-We offer a very high quality research training to our students, and we encourage involvement in programmatic research and dissemination of the research output within peer-reviewed journal publications and professional conferences.
+There is considerable clinical and research expertise within the programme team.
+The programme takes cognitive-behavioural therapy and family therapy as its main therapeutic modalities.
+There is a particular strength in neuropsychology with a pathway to support those trainees interested in specialising in clinical neuropsychology to build up an appropriate knowledge and experience base to aid later post-qualification specialisation.
+We offer a high quality research training to our students, and we encourage involvement in programmatic research and dissemination of the research output within peer-reviewed journal publications and professional conferences.

 An undergraduate degree of 2:1 in psychology is required, or if a 2:2 is obtained there must be very clear evidence of subsequent academic achievement equivalent to a good 2:1 (eg relevant Master's degree at Merit or Distinction level).
-This qualification must confer Graduate Basis for Chartered Membership (GBC) with the BPS, and individuals should have achieved eligibility for GBC by the time that they apply.
+Applicants who are completing a PhD must have completed their studies before taking up a place on the DClinPsy programme.

 If English is not the applicant's first language, they will need to demonstrate a good level of proficiency in both written and spoken English by undertaking an English Language qualification accepted by Newcastle University for Graduate studies.
 A minimum score of International English Language Testing System (IELTS) band 7 for speaking and listening, band 8 for academic reading, and band 7 for academic writing is required.

 The programme will make all reasonable adjustments to meet the needs of candidates and trainees with disabilities, and there is a disability lead on the programme team who works to support the individual trainee and to ensure that all reasonable adjustments are made throughout training.

-The academic teaching mirrors as much as possible the placement order.
-The programme begins with a two week full-time induction teaching block, which follows a two week NHS induction period.
+The academic teaching is aligned with the order of placements.
+The programme begins with a two-week full-time induction teaching block, which follows a two-week NHS induction period.
 The remainder of the first year academic teaching continues for two days per week until the Christmas break, alongside three days on placement, and then one day per week alongside three days on placement and one study day per week.
 This continues until the end of the course, with the exception that there will be one full week teaching block during the week before each new placement transition.

 The core aim of the research training programme is to enhance proficiency in research as an integral part of the scientist practitioner role of the clinical psychologist.
 The research component of the programme has four main parts: